Reusch (company): Sponsoring and cooperations

-Cooperations with athletes
+Athletes

 Sepp Maier was the first athlete to be equipped by Reusch at the 1974 World Cup in Germany.
 These glove models were the first to feature a latex palm.
-Other goalkeepers equipped by Reusch include FIFA World Cup winners Ubaldo Fillol (ARG, 1978), Nery Pumpido (ARG, 1986), Bodo Illgner (GER, 1990), Cláudio Taffarel (BRA, 1994) and Marcos Reis (BRA, 2002).
+Other goalkeepers equipped by Reusch include FIFA World Cup winners Ubaldo Fillol, Nery Pumpido, Bodo Illgner, Cláudio Taffarel and Marcos Reis.
 At Euro 96, goalkeepers from 11 of the 16 teams wore Reusch gloves, including England's David Seaman, Andreas Köpke of Germany and Peter Schmeichel.
 In 2024, the Reusch-equipped goalkeeper Unai Simón became European Champion with Spain.
 At the 2014 FIFA World Cup in Brazil, in addition to Júlio César, Fernando Muslera (URU), Moisés Muñoz (MEX), Mariano Andújar (ARG) and Alexander Domínguez (ECU) were also equipped with Reusch goalkeeper gloves.
 At Euro 2024, goalkeepers such as Wojciech Szczęsny, Dominik Livaković and Unai Simón used Reusch gloves.
 As of 2024, more than 250 goalkeepers in the top national leagues worldwide wear the company's goalkeeper gloves, including Alisson Becker and Gregor Kobel.

 In alpine skiing, Reusch supports athletes such as Mikaela Shiffrin, Marco Odermatt, Henrik Kristoffersen, Lara Gut-Behrami, Lucas Pinheiro Braathen, Alexis Pinturault and Lindsey Vonn.
 Athletes such as Hermann Maier, Marlies Schild, and Marcel Hirscher and others were also equipped with Reusch products during their active ski careers.
 In addition, Reusch is the official supplier of seven of the world's most successful ski associations: Austria, Switzerland, France, United States, Norway, Liechtenstein and Slovenia.